 Restorative Justice is a process that enables you to enter into communication with the offender to explain the real impact the crime has had on you and others close to you, ask questions about the offence and have a say in how the harm might be repaired.

-For offenders, the experience can be incredibly challenging as it confronts them with the personal impact of their crime, enabling them to accept responsibility for the harm they have caused and to consider what might need to happen to repair the harm.
+For offenders, the process of Restorative Justice, can be incredibly profound as it confronts them with the personal impact of their crime, enabling them to accept responsibility for the harm they have caused and to consider what might need to happen to repair the harm.

 Finding ways to repair the harm caused does not mean the harm never existed, it may help you to find a way forward where the harm is no longer overwhelming.
 Restorative Justice can help to: